 However, turquoise gems actually have a history dating back much further than that discovery.
 In the Mesopotamia region (present-day Iraq), turquoise beads were discovered that date back to approximately 5000 BCE.
 Egyptian tombs from around 3000 BCE have revealed turquoise jewelry.
 There’s also a mention of turquoise in the Bible.

 Persian turquoise specifically also has a long history.
 Many believe that it’s been mined since around 2100 BC, as it’s found in jewelry pieces that date back thousands of years.
 However, since other types of turquoise that don’t have all of the characteristics of Persian turquoise are also found in the area, assessing the exact timeline is challenging.

 Additionally, turquoise was used by many North and South American populations.
 Artifacts from the Aztecs and Mayans have included turquoise.
 Additionally, turquoise had a prominent place in many Native American cultures more than a millennia before the stone was named by Europeans.

 As for Native American jewelry featuring silver and turquoise – as we know it today – that’s believed to have originated in the 1880s.
 As the story goes, a European trader requested that a Navajo craftsperson take a silver coin and use the metal to create turquoise jewelry.

-Lander Blue turquoise has a significantly shorter history.
+Lander Blue turquoise mining has a significantly shorter history.
 The Lander Blue mine opened in 1973.
 It was a very small operation, and a mere 110 pounds of Lander Blue turquoise was unearthed.
 As a result, it’s one of the rarest and most valuable versions of the stone, and many people don’t recommend buying it without a verifiable certificate of authenticity.

 Where Is Turquoise Found?